-- 1. RRHA will offer a preference to any family that has been terminated from its HCV program due to insufficient funding. - 2.
-RRHA will offer a preference to families/individuals who meet the qualifications of the Mainstream Voucher.
+- RRHA will offer a preference to any family that has been terminated from its HCV program due to insufficient funding. - RRHA will offer a preference to families/individuals who meet the qualifications of the Mainstream Voucher. - 2-3.
+RRHA will accept a housing referral as a priority and preference for families/individuals who meet the homeless qualifications and are selected based on the Greater Richmond Continuum of Care Coordinated Entry process.